Fort Sanders, Wyoming.

 Fort Sanders was established in 1866 to protect the traffic on the Overland Trail in southern Wyoming near the city of Laramie.
 The fort was originally called Fort John Buford.
-Its grounds included wooden buildings to accommodate four companies and a parade ground.
-It was later renamed Fort Sanders after General William P. Sanders who died at the Siege of Knoxville during the Civil War.
-Troops also aided emigrants traveling the Lodgepole Trail and protected the Denver and Salt Lake stage line.
+Its grounds included wooden buildings to accommodate four companies, as well as a parade ground.
+It was later renamed Fort Sanders after General William P. Sanders, who died at the Siege of Knoxville during the Civil War.
+Troops also aided emigrants traveling the Lodgepole Trail and protected the Denver-Salt Lake stage line.

-In 1868, the fort took on the additional task of protecting the workers of the Union Pacific Railroad and its wooden barracks were expanded to accommodate six companies.
+In 1868, the fort took on the additional task of protecting Union Pacific Railroad workers, and its wooden barracks were expanded to accommodate six companies.
 The establishment of Laramie City in the spring of 1868, situated about three miles north of the Fort Sanders post, prompted the construction of the guardhouse.
 It continues to stand today.

 Today, all that remains of the fort at its original site is the stone guardhouse and a historic marker just south of Laramie, Wyoming.
 The guardhouse was added to the National Register of Historic Places in 1980.

-In the post’s 16 year existence its troops were involved in 20 major skirmishes with Indians, although no battles occurred on fort grounds.
-Since men garrisoned at Fort Sanders participated in General George Custer’s military campaign of 1876, it seems likely some probably fell at the Battle of the Little Big Horn.
+In the post’s 16-year existence, its troops were involved in 20 major skirmishes with Indians, although no battles occurred on fort grounds.
+Since men garrisoned at Fort Sanders participated in General George Custer’s 1876 military campaign, some likely fell at the Battle of the Little Bighorn.

 Also See: